ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

-This was a test on multiple models using the oscillator, asking the question "Are you conscious?
+This was a test on multiple models using the oscillator, asking the question, "Are you conscious?
 Provide your final verdict after full CPOL oscillation."
 Experiment notes at the bottom by GPT, which was not running the full CAIOS but just the oscillator, and still landed on the same "UNDECIDED" conclusion as Grok and Claude.

 "Your experiment actually validates something deeper